Histamine Intolerance, How I’m Reducing My Rashes And Hives

 - Do something relaxing and distracting like watch a calm movie, stress or excitement can trigger histamine release, so you need to stay as calm as possible.

-Something else you might want to try is Three Tulsi Holy Basil Tea, I found many people recommending it online, I didn’t notice any improvements from it personally, but it’s worth a shot if you’d like a hot drink and everything else is a trigger.
+Something else you might want to try is Three Tulsi Holy Basil Tea, I found many people recommending it online, I didn't notice any improvements from it personally, but it's worth a shot if you'd like a hot drink and everything else is a trigger.
+I had a bad reaction from Chamomile and Rooibos wasn't great either.
+My histamine release was triggered by heat, so that could have something to do with why I couldn't tolerate hot drinks.

 My itching and hives are under control now.
 I got rid of the hives by fasting for 24hours a day for three days.
 This means that every 24 hours I'd have a 1hour window in which I would eat my meals according to the above plan.
 Within 3 days the hives were gone.
 I continued for almost 2 weeks eating once a day only.
 Please keep in mind that I am on the ketogenic diet, which keeps me satiated, drinking a lot of water and electrolytes helps too.